WoodcraftWorld/YTMusicSyncTool/README.md

 # Installation Instructions

-Latest version of Python 3 must be installed from http://python.org on MacOS or Windows (you can't use Homebrew on MacOS for this)\
+Latest version of Python 3 must be installed from http://python.org on macOS or Windows (you can't use Homebrew on MacOS for this)\
 Python must be installed to PATH on Windows\
 On linux only you will need to install TKINTER with these commands\
 Debian/Ubuntu based distros:\